NBKRedSpy/QM_MoreCombatInfo/README.md

 # Quasimorph More Combat Info
 ![thumbnail icon](media/thumbnail.png)

 Adds the hit percentages to the combat log.
-The mod can be configured to show the "inverted rolls" as older versions of this mod did.
+Also suffixes damage numbers from critical hits with an exclamation point  The mod can be configured to show the "inverted rolls" as older versions of this mod did.
 See the [Configuration](#configuration) section.

 # Docs